 The expulsion of the Christian community from the city has drawn widespread international condemnation from figures such as the Pope and Iraq's embattled prime minister, Nouri al-Maliki.

-But jihadists have not only rid the city of Christians, they have also begun blowing up and destroying an array of historic monuments.
+, they have also begun blowing up and destroying an array of historic monuments.

 Last week jihadists destroyed the tomb of the biblical prophet Jonah, whose story features in the traditions of Judaism, Christianity and Islam.
 It was apparently one of two dozen shrines that have been marked for destruction by the ISIS fighters.